-Expected accomplishments Indicators of achievement Organization of the Investigation Division and • Organized Division and effective its collaboration with the other OTP divisions, collaboration with external actors the Registry and key international partners. when necessary.
+Expected accomplishments Indicators of achievement Organization of the Investigation Division and Organized Division and effective its collaboration with the other OTP divisions, collaboration with external actors the Registry and key international partners. when necessary.
 Crime base analysis for eight situations being analysed by the JCCD. • Expected number of analyses undertaken in conjunction with the JCCD.
-Advanced analysis to determine the nature and • Expected number of analyses feasibility of an investigation for four situations, undertaken. two of which will be finalized.
-Launch of three investigations, one of which will • Expected number of be finalized. investigations begun and/or finalized.
+Advanced analysis to determine the nature and feasibility of an investigation for four situations, two of which will be finalized. • Expected number of analyses undertaken.
+Launch of three investigations, one of which will be finalized. • Expected number of investigations begun and/or finalized.